Bend Sinister (novel): Publication history

 Nabokov, who was teaching at Wellesley College at the time, first began writing Bend Sinister in 1942 while the greater part was composed in the winter and spring of 1945–1946, soon after the completion of World War II.
-The novel's title was quite volatile, as Nabokov originally titled it The Person from Porlock before soon electing for Game is Gunm.
+The novel's title was quite volatile, as Nabokov originally titled it The Person from Porlock before soon electing for Game to Gunm.
 It would undergo further changes, to Solus Rex, before finally settling on the current name.
-The manuscript was sent to Allen Tate, an editor at Henry Holt, in the early summer of 1947 and published shortly after, on June 12, 1947.
+The manuscript was sent to Allen Tate, at the time an editor at Henry Holt, in the Fall of 1946 and published on June 12, 1947.